vanntastic/marky_mark/README.markdown

   - Integrated geocoding without an API key!
 Hooray!
   - It can be an alternative to integrating maps without going to google maps and getting the iframe maps
   - Dependency free!
 You can use this with your favorite JS library if you like (Unless you want to use set_remote_markers)
+  - A simple way to create your own map themes!

 Remember if you need more advanced features, just drop down into the actual API code, it's really not that hard, just gets repetitive sometimes, this small library is meant to alleviate some of the more trivial things like setting [Markers](http://code.google.com/apis/maps/documentation/v3/reference.html#Marker) and customizing [Info Windows](http://code.google.com/apis/maps/documentation/v3/reference.html#InfoWindow)